intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/documentation.md

 </td>
 <td>

 Note that the number of spaces indented depends on the markup.
-That is, if we use '- '/'1. '/'10. ' for the list, the indent after it should be indented by 2/3/4 spaces.
+That is, if we use '- '/'1. '/'10. ' for the list, the following contents belong to the list or the nested lists after it should be indented by 2/3/4 spaces.

 </td></tr>
 <tr><td>Code blocks</td>